mainmatter/mainmatter.com/src/posts/2019-03-13-elixir-umbrella-mox.md

 ---
 title: Elixir Umbrella Applications and Testing with Mox
 authorHandle: niklas_long
-topic: elixir
+tags: elixir
-bio: 'Backend Engineer, author of Breethe API'
+bio: "Backend Engineer, author of Breethe API"
 description:
-  'Niklas Long shows how Elixir Umbrella applications not only improve the organization of a code base but also allow for an improved testing setup.'
+  "Niklas Long shows how Elixir Umbrella applications not only improve the organization of a code base but also allow for an improved testing setup."
 ---

 What's the big deal with Elixir umbrellas?